bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 The display property is also used to set display types for other designs such as flex, block, inline, and so on.

-It\'s usually a part of container elements inside our code.
+It&apos;s usually a part of container elements inside our code.

 ![](images2/media/image131.png){width="6.5in"
 height="3.886111111111111in"}